cult-of-coders/grapher/README.md

 What ?
 ------
-*Grapher* is a high performance data grapher will:
+*Grapher* is a high performance data grapher:

 1. Makes data MongoDB denormalization easy (storing and linking data in different collections)
 2. You can link your MongoDB data with any type of database, and fetch it via Queries